 © bmf-foto.de / stock.adobe.com

 Rodents’ teeth continue to grow throughout their life, therefore, it is extremely important that the teeth are in the correct position and come together when the animal chews.
-A misalignment of the teeth in rodents often leads to overgrown teeth because they don’t get worn down.
+A misalignment of the teeth in animals such as bunnies and guinea pigs often leads to overgrown teeth because they don’t get worn down.
 Teeth misalignment is often genetic or it can be the result of an incorrect diet and can be very painful.
-In the worst cases, the rodent will stop eating all together.
+In the worst cases, your pet will stop eating all together.

-It is very important to be aware of proper dental care for your rodent and this begins with diet:
+It is very important to be aware of proper dental care for your pet and this begins with diet:

 Treatment for teeth misalignment